 \subsection{Multi-task Model}

-As we have just seen, our system is composed of two deep learning models, one for the Scorer and the other for the Extractor.
-These models solve respectively the re-ranking of paragraphs and the QA tasks.
+As we have just seen, our system comprises two deep-learning models, one for the Scorer and the other for the Extractor.
+These models solve the re-ranking of paragraphs and the QA tasks.
 This configuration can be heavy in terms of resources.

-Since these two tasks are related in the sense that they require the understanding of a text in the light of a question asked, a \textit{multitask learning} model could be designed instead.
-The goal is to learn both tasks by sharing part of their models parameters, allowing parallel classification of paragraphs and extraction of relevant spans of text (figure \ref{pipeline2}).
+Since these two tasks are related in that they require understanding a text in the light of a question asked, a \textit{multitask learning} model could be designed instead.
+The goal is to learn both tasks by sharing part of their model parameters, allowing parallel classification of paragraphs and extraction of relevant spans of text (figure \ref{pipeline2}).
 This would save inference time and required memory.

-The proposed multi-task model is depicted in the figure \ref{multitask_model}, where we can see that shared parameters are those of the language model (thus, the largest part of the set of parameters).
-We keep the layers that are specific to each task, i.e., the layer that takes as input the classification token in the \textit{Scorer} and the layers of start and end positions in the \textit{Extractor}.
+The proposed multi-task model is depicted in figure \ref{multitask_model}, where we can see that shared parameters are those of the language model (thus, the largest part of the set of parameters).
+We keep the layers specific to each task, i.e., the layer that takes the classification token as input in the \textit{Scorer} and the layers of start and end positions in the \textit{Extractor}.

 \paragraph{Search Engines} Our architecture is particularly adapted to a search engine setting where the user needs the results from different documents to be ranked by relevance according to a query.
-Indeed, our system is able to simultaneously extract the most relevant spans of text in a batch of paragraphs while ranking the paragraphs themselves.
-Thus, the ranked paragraphs with their extracted answers can be displayed to the user in an efficient fashion.
+Indeed, our system can simultaneously extract the most relevant text spans in a batch of paragraphs while ranking the paragraphs themselves.
+Thus, the ranked paragraphs with their extracted answers can be displayed to the user efficiently.